-- ▶ The standard is complicated-in crypto, this is a bad thing! - 65 pages for the original standard, RFC 2440 - Current draft revision (RFC 4880bis-02) is 113 - The 5 current standards comprise 130 pages, and only partially cover what is needed to implement PGP - ► The tools are more complicated than the standard!
-GnuPG's primary man page is 71 pages alone, just to document the command line flags.
+- The standard is complicated-in crypto, this is a bad thing! - 65 pages for the original standard, RFC 2440 - Current draft revision (RFC 4880bis-10) is 102 - The 5 current standards comprise 130 pages, and only partially cover what is needed to implement PGP

+The tools are more complicated than the standard!
+GnuPG's primary man page is 35 (80x100 char) pages alone, just to document the command line flags.
 And it has texinfo documentation, too!